A Benchmarking Suite for Flexible Job Shop Scheduling Problems with Worker Flexibility under Uncertainty: Description of the Benchmarking Environment

-The provided best results, both for the FJSSP and FJSSP-W, were retrieved from a combination of state-of-the-art solvers and a GA~\cite{hutter_interior-point_2024}.
-The experiments to get the results were processed on the same test computer (Intel Core i7-6700 (3.40GHz) CPU with 16 GB RAM, Windows 10) with a time limit of 20 minutes.
-Note that for the FJSSP-W, only the best known results for the provided instances are given.
-If other FJSSP-W instances are generated, they are not comparable to the provided best known results.
-The visualization methods provided by the benchmarking environment can be used to visualize any metrics, though for comparison with the provided best known results the makespan is required as objective function.
-The best found lower bounds by the used solvers are also provided and can be compared.
-For the comparison of specific problem instances a progress plot can be created.
-This requires a record of the desired metrics over time in the form of a list.
-The list elements should contain tuples with the first entry being the timestamp of the record and the second being the recorded value.
-This data can be used by the visualizer to produce a comparative plot.
+\paragraph{Benchmarking Experiments} The benchmarking suite provides best-known results, both for the FJSSP and FJSSP-W instances.
+These are based on known optima (in case of some FJSSP instances), ro retrieved from the solutions of a collection of state-of-the-art solvers (i.e., Gurobi, IBM ILOG CP Optimizer, or a recent GA variant~\cite{hutter_interior-point_2024}), respectively.
+All experiments were processed on the same test computer (Intel Core i7-6700 (3.40GHz) CPU with 16 GB RAM, Windows 10) with a time limit of 20 minutes.
+For the FJSSP-W, only the best-known results for the provided instance set are given.
+It must be noted that, in case new FJSSP-W instances are generated, these are not anymore comparable to the provided best-known results.

-Note that for solvers with a stochastic nature like metaheuristics, multiple experiments per problem instance should be performed to receive conclusive results.
-The minimum recommended amount of independent algorithm repetitions is 20.
-This represents a slight reduction from the usually recommended number of about 30 repetitions for statistically relevant results~\cite{Vecek2017} and is due to the high computational effort for solver execution on the individual instances.
-To this end, it appears useful to speed up the duration of the experiments by carrying out the individual runs in parallel.
-However, the process of parallelization is left to the user of the benchmark environment and is not shown in the usage examples below, since parallelized approaches can not be tracked automatically.
-Yet, the best results and the average optimization results can be formatted into the required format and used with the provided visualization tools.
+Note that solvers with a stochastic nature like meta-heuristics, multiple algorithm runs per problem instance should be performed to receive conclusive performance results.
+By default, the minimum recommended number of independent runs is 20.
+This is a small reduction from the usually recommended number of about 30 repetitions for statistically relevant results~\cite{Vecek2017} and is due to the high computational effort on the FJSSP(-W) instances.